 - Make new friends

 - How Bear Lost his Tail

 - Dora Goes to School

 - The Show-and-Tell-Surprises

 Any school books will work well.
 I hope you guys enjoy your week.
-I also do a teddy bear picnic and a teddy tea party through out the week.
+Also do a teddy bear picnic and a teddy tea party through out the week.
 (Boys like tea parties too)

 I try to do a snack once a week that goes with the theme.
-I will give them teddy grahams when we talk about more or less.
+Give them teddy grahams when we talk about more or less.
 I will also give them bear bread.
 (Nutella or peanut butter toast with banana slices for the nose and the ears.
 Raisins for the eyes and mouth) If you guys have any questions let me know.
 Love ya, Mary xoxox

 I get commission for purchases made through links within this page.

 There is no charge for you by clicking on the links